Dodo doc > Variables and Functions > Linked References

 Passing a variable by reference never involves a conversion.
 Because a Link variable is not of the same type as the target, linked references have a special syntax that allow the operation to use directly the target so no conversion is required.

 That special syntax is to prefix the variable name with "link!".
+For assignment there is a shorthand notation using "*".

-.link!property = showHome
+*property = showHome # same as .link!property = showHome

 Rationale: The alternative is to pass a reference to the Link variable itself, which prevents from using it when the target type would be expected and raises other concerns.
 In particular the linked reference would stop being shared when giving a new value by assignment.